Search

 Creativity

-When we take the time to clarify what is important to us in these areas, we start to build a map that can guide us.
-Rather than leaving things to chance or mood, we can create a path that gives direction and meaning.
+By taking time to clarify what is important across these areas, we begin to create a map that can guide us.
+Rather than leaving things to chance or to the ups and downs of mood, we can instead create a path that offers direction and meaning.

 If health matters, that might become “go for a 30-minute walk three times a week.”